nlewo/nix2container/README.md

 and allows to skip already pushed layers (without having to rebuild them).

-This is based on ideas developped in [this blog post](https://lewo.abesis.fr/posts/nix-build-container-image/).
+This is based on ideas developed in [this blog post](https://lewo.abesis.fr/posts/nix-build-container-image/).